braze-inc/braze-docs/_docs/_api/basics.md

 ## Additional resources

-### Ruby client library (beta)
+### Ruby client library

-If you're implementing Braze using Ruby, you can use our [Ruby client library](https://github.com/braze-inc/braze-api-client-ruby) (beta) to reduce your data import time.
+If you're implementing Braze using Ruby, you can use our [Ruby client library](https://github.com/braze-inc/braze-api-client-ruby) to reduce your data import time.
 A client library is a collection of code specific to one programming language—in this case, Ruby—that makes it easier to use an API.

 The Ruby client library supports the [User Endpoints]({{site.baseurl}}/api/endpoints/#user-data).

 {% alert note %}
+This client library is currently in beta.
 Want to help us make this library better?
 Send us feedback at [smb-product@braze.com](mailto:smb-product@braze.com).
 {% endalert %}

 [1]: https://en.wikipedia.org/wiki/UTF-8